goldenscale/GS_GithubMirror/README.md

 - [D4Vinci/Dr0p1t-Framework](https://github.com/D4Vinci/Dr0p1t-Framework) - A framework that create an advanced stealthy dropper that bypass most AVs and have a lot of tricks
 - [airbnb/binaryalert](https://github.com/airbnb/binaryalert) - BinaryAlert: Serverless, Real-time & Retroactive Malware Detection.
 - [aptnotes/tools](https://github.com/aptnotes/tools) - Tools to interact with APTnotes reporting/index.
-- [alexandreborges/malwoverview](https://github.com/alexandreborges/malwoverview) - Malwoverview is a first response tool used for threat hunting and offers intel information from Virus Total, Hybrid Analysis, URLHaus, Polyswarm, Malshare, Alien Vault, Malpedia, Malware Bazaar, ThreatFox, Triage and it is able to scan Android devices against VT.
+- [alexandreborges/malwoverview](https://github.com/alexandreborges/malwoverview) - Malwoverview is a first response tool used for threat hunting and offers intel information from Virus Total, Hybrid Analysis, URLHaus, Polyswarm, Malshare, Alien Vault, Malpedia, Malware Bazaar, ThreatFox, Triage, InQuest and it is able to scan Android devices against VT.
 - [jekil/awesome-hacking](https://github.com/jekil/awesome-hacking) - Awesome hacking is an awesome collection of hacking tools.
-- [qilingframework/qiling](https://github.com/qilingframework/qiling) - Qiling Advanced Binary Emulation Framework
+- [qilingframework/qiling](https://github.com/qilingframework/qiling) - A True Instrumentable Binary Emulation Framework
 - [androguard/androguard](https://github.com/androguard/androguard) - Reverse engineering and pentesting for Android applications
 - [bee-san/pyWhat](https://github.com/bee-san/pyWhat) - 🐸   Identify anything. pyWhat easily lets you identify emails, IP addresses, and more.
 Feed it a .pcap file or some text and it'll tell you what it is! 🧙‍♀️
 - [wifiphisher/wifiphisher](https://github.com/wifiphisher/wifiphisher) - The Rogue Access Point Framework